 To determine the sectoral benefits of peace, we use the same techniques.
 Again, we multiply population-wide income gains as determined in the companion study by the proportion of income spent, and again by $a{i,cons}$ to obtain the direct backward linkage associated with each sector i in the Nigerian economy.
-Similarly, we multiply population-wide agricultural and livestock production gains by $b{f,j}/b{p,j}$, where f is farming (or agriculture) and p is pastoralism (or livestock), to obtain the direct forward linkage associated with each sector j in the Nigerian economy.
-Sector-specific total (direct, indirect, and induced) backward and forward linkages for consumption and production rises can be estimated by multiplying total consumption and production by $t{i,j} \in T$.
+Similarly, we multiply population-wide agricultural and livestock production gains by $b{fj}/b{p,j}$, where f is farming (or agriculture) and p is pastoralism (or livestock), to obtain the direct forward linkage associated with each sector j in the Nigerian economy.
+Sector-specific total (direct, indirect, and induced) backward and forward linkages for consumption and production by $t{i,j} \in T$.